The health and happiness of a woolgrower is inextricably linked to the health and happiness of the sheep under their care.

 Along with investing in emerging innovations in science and technology, Australian woolgrowers personally care for the wellbeing of their sheep day-in, day-out with compassion and the knowledge gained from generations living and working with nature.

 The majority of Australian wool producing farms are family owned and run.
-This means that families work together to manage their sheep mob and adapt their practises to suit the lifecycles of their sheep and the fluctuations of the season.
+This means that families work together to manage their sheep mob and adapt their practices to suit the lifecycles of their sheep and the fluctuations of the season.

 Sheep dogs are invaluable colleagues for Australian woolgrowers.
 Bred specifically to work with sheep, the Australian kelpie and Border Collie are the most common breeds used by woolgrowers to muster sheep.